ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

         - tagline: ""
           title: How to Apply
           content: >-
+            __Fill Out the Application:__
-            Fill Out the Application: Share your vision, event details, and budget needs.
+            Describe your vision, event specifics, and budgetary needs.

             __Evaluation:__
-            Swarm Foundation (SF) team will review your proposal and get in touch.
+            Swarm Association (SA) team will review your proposal and get in touch.

             __Approval & Funding:__
-            Upon approval, SF team will coordinate with you for funding details.
+            Once approved, the SA team will coordinate with you on funding arrangements.

             __Event Execution:__
-            Promote and host your event, capture moments, and gather educational materials.
+            Promote and host your event, capture moments, and compile educational materials.

             __Share Your Success:__